-From here you can carry out the same actions on the images as you would on any list of resources in intraLibrary.
+From the image view you can carry out the same actions on the images as you would on any list of resources in intraLibrary.

 NB: IntraLibrary supports this image viewing functionality only for JPEGs at present, due to the number of people producing these images through digital photography.
 Further image formats will be added in future versions.